Is Children’s University Australasia and Africa (IO) (Children’s University) a pathway into university?

 • 10 hours of music lessons (tuition, practice, performance)

 • 10 hours made up of school club activities and activities at validated Public Learning Destinations

 What are Regular Restricted Learning Destinations?

-Children's University members are also able to earn hours from Regular Restricted Learning Destinations.
-These are external organisations of which students are paying members and attend on a regular basis (e.g. sporting clubs, dance studios etc.) These organisations do not need to be listed on the Children's University website to be included in the passport.
-In order to earn hours, students who participate in these activities must inform their Children's University school coordinator who will pass on an appropriate ‘Review’ form which can be completed over a matter of months.
+Children’s University members are also able to earn hours from Regular Restricted Learning Destinations.
+These are external organisations of which students are paying members and attend on a regular basis (e.g., sporting clubs, dance studios etc.) These organisations do not need to be listed on the Children’s University website to be included in the passport.
+In order to earn hours, students who participate in these activities must inform their Children’s University school coordinator who will pass on an appropriate ‘Review’ form that can be completed over a matter of months.
 The review forms can also be completed through online activities in the Portal.
 Once the form has been reviewed by the coordinator, students can earn a maximum of 10 hours in their passport for each activity in a calendar year.

 What is a Passport to Volunteering?

 The Passport to Volunteering is for students aged 15 to 18, so they can gain recognition for their Children’s University volunteering and leadership activities, such as assisting in running clubs or helping out at graduation ceremonies.